You are here

 UMD’s Natural Resources Research Institute (NRRI) focuses its research on industry growth and utilizing natural resources in the best ways possible.
 Projects include building hybrid homes with efficiency in mind, mattress recycling program feasibility, and thermally modified wood.
 For more information on these and other NRRI projects, check out the NRRI Now newsletter.

-UMD’s solar panel Arrays provide hands on research into alternative energy for UMD students.
+UMD’s solar panel arrays provide examples of sustainable energy systems for UMD students.
+Watch live solar output.

 Visit z.umn.edu/wind for more information.